Page contents

 Cathedral of St. James

-Additionally, it was also the very first structure in Europe to be constructed with inter-grooved stones.
+It was also the very first structure in Europe to be constructed with inter-grooved stones.
 And that’s not all.
 The Cathedral of St. James is also the only European building whose interior shape corresponds entirely with its exterior features.
 It would by no means be a stretch to state that the Cathedral of St. James can be considered to be the most important Renaissance building in Croatia.

 It is truly an absolutely extraordinary building, a vast stone monument that is one of the top sights on the entire Dalmatian coast.
-UNESCO recognized this cathedral’s cultural, architectural, and historical significance when it declared it World Heritage in 2000.
+UNESCO recognized this cathedral’s cultural, architectural, and historical significance when it declared it a World Heritage site in 2000.

 Explore Šibenik’s Localities & Islands